faster_react

 • 🌐 Automatic detection of Deno Deploy environment.
 Test in other serverless environments by setting framework => "serverless": true.

 Note: The project includes a simple application example demonstrating each functionality.
+The example uses Tailwind CSS, but this is optional.
+You can use whatever CSS framework you want.

 ⚑ About Faster